IceHe/lib/snips/books/designing-data-intensive-applications.md

             - _for example, without transaction isolation, it's possible for a record to appear in one index but not another, because the update to the second index hasn't happened yet._

 **Handling errors and aborts**

+- _A key feature of a transaction is that_ it can be aborted and safely retried if an error occurred.
+    - _ACID databases are based on this philosophy :_ if the database is in danger of violating its guarantee of atomicity, isolation, or durability, it would rather abandon the transaction entirely than allow it to remain half-finished.
+- _Not all systems follow that philosophy, though._
+    - In particular, **datastores with leader‐less replication work much more on a "best effort" basis**,
+    - which could be summarized as "the database will do as much as it can, and if it runs into an error, it won't undo something it has already done" -- so it's the application's responsibility to recover from errors.
+- The whole point of aborts is to enable safe retries. _( 支持重试是中止流程的重点 )_
+- _Although retrying an aborted transaction is a simple and effective error handling mechanism, it isn't perfect :_
+    - If the transaction actually succeeded, but the network failed while the server tried to acknowledge the successful commit to the client ( so the client thinks it failed ),
+        - then retrying the transaction causes it to be performed twice -- unless you have an additional application-level deduplication mechanism in place.
+    - If the error is due to overload, retrying the transaction will make the problem worse, not better.
+        - To avoid such feedback cycles, you can limit the number of retries, use exponential backoff, and handle overload-related errors differently from other errors ( if possible ).
+    - It is only worth retrying after transient errors (for example due to deadlock, iso‐ lation violation, temporary network interruptions, and failover); after a perma‐ nent error (e.g., constraint violation) a retry would be pointless.
+    - If the transaction also has side effects outside of the database, those side effects may happen even if the transaction is aborted.
+For example, if you’re sending an email, you wouldn’t want to send the email again every time you retry the trans‐ action.
+If you want to make sure that several different systems either commit or abort together, two-phase commit can help (we will discuss this in “Atomic Commit and Two-Phase Commit (2PC)” on page 354).
+    - If the client process fails while retrying, any data it was trying to write to the database is lost.